ComputerKWasTaken/BetterEcosystemProjectManagement/ultrascripts/planning/stateboy.md

 ### Gaps

-- Missing heartbeat, unavailable AI, and missing Widget currently cause features to be skipped without strong, actionable user warnings.
-- AI status is requested but not translated into clear configuration guidance.
 - The prompt and logs are intentionally conservative despite the intended AI-first experience.
 - AI cannot add or remove states.